10 Famous Places in Dan Brown’s Books

 The Basílica de la Sagrada Família – Barcelona, Spain

 Basilica de la Sagrada Familia is a masterpiece of postmodernist art in Barcelona (Catalunya, Spain).
-The church was designed by genius architect Antony Gaudi.
+The church was designed by the genius architect Antony Gaudí.
 However, nearly 100 years after his death, this magnificent 170-meter-tall structure has yet to be completed.
 Basilica Sagrada Familia was designated by UNESCO to be a World Heritage Site in 1984.
 In the “Origin“, this is the site where Robert Langdon found the password thanks to the last paragraph of the prophetic book The Four Zoas.

 Guggenheim Museum Bilbao – Bilbao, Spain

 Another famous place in Spain that appears in the novel “Origin” is the Guggenheim Museum Bilbao, Biscay.
 The architect Frank Gehry designed this work with inspiration from cliffs, outcrops, ship shapes, and flowing water.
 Furthermore, the architecture of this titanium museum also reflects the historical development of the shipbuilding and fishing industries in Bilbao.
-In addition, to the Guggenheim Bilbao Museum, visitors can admire the installations, fountains, and many beautiful sculptures.
+In addition to the Guggenheim Bilbao Museum, visitors can admire the installations, fountains, and many beautiful sculptures.

 Finally, are you interested in playing Robert Langdon and visiting places in Dan Brown’s books?
 With so many attractive destinations around the world, this could be an interesting bucket list for your next trip idea and plan.
 Enjoy, and have great trips ahead!